All Products

 Note

-If you connect an on-premises network to the cloud by using Smart Access Gateway, Express Connect, or VPN Gateway, you must attach the office network to the same CEN instance as that of the on-premises network.
+If your on-premises network connects to the cloud network through Smart Access Gateway, Express Connect (leased line), or VPN Gateway, the office network must join the same Cloud Enterprise Network instance.

-To ensure that cloud computers in the office network can be used as expected, click Check after you specify a CEN instance.
-The system checks whether the CIDR block of the route of the CEN instance is overlapped with the IPv4 CIDR block of the office network.
-If the IPV4 CIDR blocks conflict, click View Conflict Details and Recommended CIDR Blocks.
-Then, specify another IPv4 CIDR block or CEN instance.
+To ensure that cloud computers in the office network can be used normally, after you select a Cloud Enterprise Network instance ID, click Validate.
+This checks for conflicts between the routes of the selected Cloud Enterprise Network instance and the office network's IPv4 CIDR block.
+If the validation fails, click View Conflict Details and Recommended CIDR Blocks.
+Then, reset the IPv4 CIDR block or CEN instance based on the suggestions.

-6. In the Account Type section, select Enterprise AD Account, configure parameters, and then click OK.
-The following table describes the parameters.
+6. In the Configure Account System step, select Enterprise AD Account in the Account Type area, configure the following parameters, then click OK.

 Parameters